finom/deploy-to-git/README.md

 To run it on Travis CI use the following format of ``repository`` field: ``https://$GH_TOKEN@github.com/owner/your-repo.git``.
 You can generate GH_TOKEN at Github settings and add it to Travis CI manually.
 For more info just google it ("generate github token", "add environment variable to Travis") :)

+It is generated automatically if you use semantic-release-cli.

 ## semantic-release

 Just add ``deploy-to-github`` to ``semantic-release`` script.